Margot Singer, featured in the new Ocean State Review

 ~

 Sam was one of three girls—Willa, Samantha, and Sydney—whom their father, longing for a son, nicknamed Billie, Sam, and Sid.
 Three little brown-eyed girls just like their mother.
 Her father complained in his gruff, good-natured way.
 He took Sam and her sisters camping, taught them how to pitch a tent and build a fire, tie a fly, catch and pitch.
-Her sisters whined and dragged their feet, and soon turned to other, girlier things—piano lessons, ballet, boys—but Sam continued to get up early with their father to go fishing, played catch with him when he came home from work, rode bikes with him around the lake.
+Her sisters whined and dragged their feet, and soon turned to other, girlier things—piano lessons, ballet, boys.
+Only Sam continued to get up early with their father to go fishing, played catch with him when he came home from work, rode bikes with him around the lake.
 She liked the feeling of her body in motion, the wind in her face, the strain of exertion in her lungs and limbs.
 She liked her father’s smoky work shirts and his scratchy cheeks.
 Their easy silences.
 The way he made her feel special.
 For those short hours, he was hers and she was his.

 It was funny, in a way, that after growing up in that family of girls, she’d spent the rest of her life with men.
 First Zeke, then Zeke and Jack.
 The players on Zeke’s teams.
 Jack’s gang of grade school friends.
 The men over at the college Service Department where she worked: the construction managers and custodians, the landscaping crews and safety officers, the heating and chilling plant engineers.
 She got on with guys.
 She knew how to talk the talk, to fend off the BS.
 Lately, though, she found herself longing for the company of women.
 Sometimes she wished they’d had a another kid.
 A girl.
 A daughter might have understood.